ValksGodotTools/Template/README.md

 - ModLoader logic and UI
 - Clicking on Options in popup menu should take user to some kind of options scene (would be nice if used the same script to add the options)

+## Known Issues
+- Borderless mode does not fully cover the entire screen (there is a 2 pixel border gap all around)

 ## Setup
 1. Download and install the [latest Godot 4 C# release](https://godotengine.org/)
 2. Clone this repository with all its submodules